 Guide

-Changelog vs release notes — understand the key differences, when to use each, and why the best SaaS teams use both.
-Practical examples included.
+Changelog vs release notes vs product roadmap — understand the key differences, when to use each, and how the best SaaS teams combine all three for effective product communication.

 Generate both from one source